D$^3$FlowSLAM: Self-Supervised Dynamic SLAM with Flow Motion Decomposition and DINO Guidance: Experiments

 \subsection{Datasets}

-\textbf{Virtual KITTI2}~\cite{cabon2020virtual} is derived from the KITTI tracking benchmark \cite{geiger2013vision} and consists of 5 sequences augmented with various weather conditions (e.g. fog, rain) and different camera configurations in terms of the camera orientations.
-In the ablation study, we use the camera configurations with the default camera orientation as the training set, the configurations with \textit{15-degree} as the validation set, and the ones \textit{30-degree} as the test set.
+We validate the effectiveness of our method in highly dynamic scenes like Virtual KITTI2~\cite{cabon2020virtual} in the ablation study.
+Virtual KITTI2 is derived from the KITTI benchmark \cite{geiger2013vision} and consists of 5 sequences augmented with various weather conditions.
+We use the \textit{clone} split for training and the \textit{15-degree} split for testing.

-\textbf{TartanAir}~\cite{tartanair2020iros} is a challenging dataset that is collected in photo-realistic simulation environments with the presence of moving objects, changing light and various weather conditions.
-We use the official train/val/test split~\cite{tartanair2020iros} for SLAM, and calculate ATE in all sequences.

-\textbf{KITTI}~\cite{geiger2013vision} captures datasets in real-world traffic situations and ranges from freeways over rural areas to inner-city scenes with many static and dynamic objects, which is leveraged to perform online benchmarks for stereo, optical flow, object detection, and visual odometry~\cite{geiger2013vision}.

-\textbf{TUM-RGBD}~\cite{schubert2018tum} consists of notoriously difficult indoor scene datasets captured with a handheld camera due to rolling shutter artifacts, motion blur, and heavy rotation~\cite{teed2021droid}.
-We use the dynamic sequences to evaluate the effectiveness of DeFlowSLAM in dynamic scenes and exploit the static sequences in the monocular setting.

-\textbf{EuRoc}~\cite{burri2016euroc} contains 11 sequences with significant illumination changes and strong camera motion, which is widely used to evaluate SLAM systems.